chr56/Phonograph_Plus/README.md

 ## **Additional Features**

-> [!IMPORTANT]
-> ️ **NOTICE: Development has been temporarily suspended for about 2 weeks.**
->
-> Development would be suspended for about one week or two, the project is maintaining only.

 Here is a list of _notable_ changes or enhancements compared with the original Phonograph.

 ### User Interface